strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 OPA calls this _context-aware authorization and decisions_.
 You can [easily integrate](https://www.openpolicyagent.org/docs/latest/external-data/) OPA with different external data sources and use these data for the decision making to do exactly what you want.

-The main disadvantage is that unless you are already using OPA for other applications, you will need to run yet another application.
+The main disadvantage is that unless you are already using OPA for other applications, you will need to run another application.
-But the great think is that Open Policy Agent has many integrations and can be used with many different applications and not just with Apache Kafka.
+But the great thing is that Open Policy Agent has many integrations and can be used with many different applications and not just with Apache Kafka.
 So you will most probably quickly find a lot more use-cases for it.

 ## Next time